The Addams Family (pinball): Vault Multiball

 The player can add letters to the word "GREED" by hitting the bookcase in front of the vault.
-Spelling "GREED" opens the bookcase, revealing a shot into the vault that can be used to "lock" (hold) balls for multiball; for the first multiball, the swamp can also be used to lock balls.
+Spelling "GREED" opens the bookcase, revealing a shot into the vault that can be used to "lock" (hold) balls for multiball; for the first multiball, Thing's scoop can be used to lock the first two balls and the second one can be locked in the swamp.
 The Power turns on for the player's attempt to lock the third and final ball.
 Multiball can be started from the vault or, for the first multiball, the electric chair.

 Once multiball begins, the Power remains active and the Train Wreck shot lights up for a Jackpot.
 The Staircase Ramp lights up for a Super Jackpot (Double on the first multiball, Triple on all others).
-The Jackpot starts out at 10 million, and increases by one million for every Bear Kicks shot or shot to a closed vault during the multiball (to a maximum of 25 million).
+The Jackpot starts out at 10 million, and increases by 1 million for every Bear Kicks shot or shot to a closed vault during the multiball (to a maximum of 25 million).
 After either jackpot is scored, the vault re-opens, and a successful shot to it re-lights only the Staircase Ramp.
 The player may continue to do this as long as two or more balls are in play.

 If two balls drain without any jackpot being scored, the player is given 20 seconds to shoot Thing's scoop and restart multiball, but with two balls instead of three.
 The jackpot resumes its previous value, and another restart chance is not given if the player fails to score a jackpot before one ball drains.

 Special Collectors Edition

-In October 1994, Bally produced a so called "Special Collectors Edition", often referred to as The Addams Family Gold.
-Towards the end of the original production run of The Addams Family some machines had been produced with golden features to celebrate the machine's sales record.
+In October 1994, Bally produced a "Special Collectors Edition", often referred to as The Addams Family Gold.
+Towards the end of the original production run of The Addams Family, some machines were produced with golden features to celebrate the game's sales record.
 The "Special Collectors Edition" similarly featured specially designed gold accents on the playfield/cabinet and an updated software program.
+An "extra ball" buy-in button was added to the front of the cabinet where a player could spend a credit for an additional ball in the same game if the setting to allow it had been selected by the operator/owner.

 The game also included some play enhancements, as noted below: